top of page

 digital-world-map-hologram-blue-background.jpg

-Call for Papers and Sessions
+Call for Special Sessions

 • Platform economy, open innovation, ecosystems and value cocreation;